A. General Principles Governing Culminating Assignments

-- The exam time for a course is designated by letter code in the course descriptions posted on WebAdvisor.
-Prior to registration for each semester, the scheduled time for each letter code is published on the Academic Calendars page maintained by the Registrar’s Office.
+- The exam time for a course is designated by letter code in the course information on WebAdvisor.
+The schedule of final examinations for the ensuing academic year is included in the Academic Calendar published online by the Registrar’s Office.

 - Three final exams scheduled for the same day.